technicalities/Mere_Toys/On Prime Number Algorithms/readme.txt

-Implementations of various algorithms for finding prime numbers, to make myself learn threading and to demonstrate the sheer massive.
+Implementations of various algorithms for finding prime numbers ('primality tests'), to make myself learn threading and to demonstrate the sheer exponential improvements gained by learning some basic algorithmics.

+Algorithms:
-1. NastyPrimes - brutal iteration looking for modulus 0.
+  1. NastyPrimes - brutal modular trial-division.
 O(n^2).
   2. EraSieve - classic Sieve method.
+  3. FermatPrime -
+  4. MillerRabin
+  5.

-FEATURES TO ADD: Real-time calculation of efficiency.
+FEATURES TO ADD: Real-time calculation and reporting of their efficiency.
-A unified GUI allowing switching between models.
+A unified GUI allowing switching between models and showing formulae.